Facebook’s “preventive health” tool has potential for overdiagnosis

 To create this tool, Facebook collaborated with the American Cancer Society, the American College of Cardiology, the American Heart Association, and the U.S. Centers for Disease Control and Prevention—but not the USPSTF, Choosing Wisely, or other professional groups that are concerned with overdiagnosis and overtreatment.

-Users should be wary of the new Facebook tool, not only because of the risk of data misuse, but also about the potential for physical and financial harm from overscreening.
+Users should be wary of the new Facebook tool, not only because of the potential for health data misuse, but also about the potential for physical and financial harm from overscreening.